isomerpages/caas-aviationcareers/_about/OneAviation Careers 2023.md

 Join us at OneAviation Careers at Suntec City Convention Centre on 4 and 5 August 2023, where over XX aviation employers, educational institutions and partners will be showcasing career opportunities, technology, and innovation in the sector.

 Discover the evolving world of aviation, where limitless possibilities await!
-Brought to you by the Civil Aviation Authority of Singapore (CAAS)
+Brought to you by the Civil Aviation Authority of Singapore (CAAS).